 The Declarative Linked Data Apps Community Group has been launched:

 The mission of this group is to produce a specification that describes how Web and Linked Data applications can be built using declarative technologies only, minimizing the need for source code.
+A draft Linked Data Templates specification has been submitted by AtomGraph.

 Current software development models involve writing source code (mostly in imperative languages) and building programs from it.
 Source code is prone to bugs, and managing it requires developers.
 The declarative approach is instead to push as much application logic from source code to data, so that the application can be managed and reused as data itself, while the software becomes generic and application-independent.